pearseb/Process_BATS_datasets/README.md

 This repository is a lightweight processing workflow for building observational climatologies from Bermuda Atlantic Time-series Study (BATS), BIOS-SCOPE, and BAIT datasets.

-It is designed for Pearse Buchanan’s ocean biogeochemical modelling work: taking heterogeneous observational datasets from BCO-DMO and converting them into consistent monthly climatologies on standard depth grids, stored as `xarray.Dataset` objects and optionally exported to NetCDF.
+It is designed for ocean biogeochemical modelling work: taking heterogeneous observational datasets from BCO-DMO and converting them into consistent monthly climatologies on standard depth grids, stored as `xarray.Dataset` objects and optionally exported to NetCDF.

 ## Purpose